These Guns Got LEFT BEHIND — Here's Why Nobody Wants Them

 Duration: 7:24

-This video explores firearms that have become less popular or significantly increased in price over time, featuring a VZ 58 rifle, Sig Sauer P220 Carry, New England Firearms Partner shotgun, Remington R1 Limited 1911, Mosin-Nagant, and Desert Eagle 1911 G. The presenter, who has owned these firearms for over a decade, shares their history, technical specifications, and personal insights into their value and appeal.
+This video explores 'forgotten firearms' that have lost popularity or seen significant price increases, featuring a VZ 58/VZ2008 rifle, Sig Sauer P220 Carry, New England Firearms Partner shotgun, Remington R1 Limited 1911, Mosin-Nagant, and Desert Eagle 1911 G. The speaker, an experienced owner of these firearms for over a decade, provides historical context, technical details, and insights into their changing market values, highlighting unique features and manufacturing origins.

 Quick Summary